aiven/aiven-docs/docs/products/opensearch/howto/custom-dictionary-files.md

 <Tabs groupId="list-method">
 <TabItem value="Console" label="Console" default>

-In the **Aiven Console**, all uploaded custom dictionary files are listed in the **Custom dictionary files** section, showing the file path, type, size, and latest upload timestamp.
+In the **Aiven Console**, the **Custom Dictionary Files** section displays all uploaded custom dictionary files, including details such as the file path, type, size, and the most recent upload timestamp.

 </TabItem>
 <TabItem value="CLI" label="CLI">